domlobo/pscircle-fork/README.md

 ## Using *pscircle* with desktop environments

 Some desktop environments (e.g. KDE or GNOME) do not display X11 root window as desktop wallpaper.
-You can still create image file (by using `--output=path.png`) and create a script that would set this image as wallpaper.
-If you succeed in this, you are welcome to create a contribution, or just send me these scripts directly.
+You can still the image to the file (by using `--output=path.png`) and create a script that would set this image as wallpaper.

+> Hint: you can place the image in `/tmp` directory which is often mapped to the main memory.
+It omits writing to the disk and improves performance.

+Also in GNOME, XFCE and, probably, some other DE wallpaper is updated automatically when the image is changed.
+So you can save the image to the file and set the path to this file in your system settings.

 ## Graph doesn't fit to my screen